bxparks/AUniter/jenkins/README.md

 attached to the serial port, and that the OS has assigned it to the serial port `/dev/ttyACM0`.
 The argument to the `--boards` flag will be set to `uno:/dev/ttyACM0`.
-If you are using another Arduino board, for example an old Nano, then the `--board` flag could be something like `nano:/dev/ttyUSB0`.
+If you are using another Arduino board, for example an old Nano, then the `--boards` flag could be something like `nano:/dev/ttyUSB0`.

 ### 1. Clone the AceButton Project